 In a large bowl or ziptop bag, dissolve the salt in the water.
 Add the tenderloin.
 Cover and refrigerate for at least 15 minutes, but ideally 30-60 minutes.
 Some people go longer but I find that that gets too salty.
 After the time is up, remove the tenderloin from the liquid and pat it dry with some paper towels.
 Discard the liquid.
 Note that if you do this salt brine step, do you use any more salt on the meat and be sure that any seasoning blends you use do not contain salt.

 Step #3: Make The Tenderloin An Equal Thickness

 Usually a pork tenderloin is much thinner on one end than the other.
-If you cook it as is, the skinny side will end up really dry and overcooked before the thicker side is done.
+If you cook it as is, the skinny side can end up dry and overcooked before the thicker side is done.
 That’s no good.
-So tuck the skinny side up a bit and secure it with metal skewers.
+So tuck the skinny side up a bit and secure it with metal skewers or butcher’s twine.

 Step #4: Season

 Season with pepper and whatever else you’d like.
 Just remember that you already brined the tenderloin in salt so don’t add anymore here.

 Put the pork tenderloin in a baking dish that fits it easily without needing to bend it at all.
 Put it uncovered into an oven that has been preheated to 350°F. Bake for 20-27 minutes, until the internal temperature on an instant read thermometer is at 145°F, or 25-35 minutes if you like your pork to 160F.
 Start checking the temperature at the lower number of minutes, and then check it every 3 minutes after that.

 Let the tenderloin rest on a cutting board for 5 minutes and then slice it in about 1/2-inch slices and serve.

 I can’t wait for you to try this method for baking pork tenderloin.
 I just know you’re going to love how flavorful it is, and how amazingly juicy it is too.